Best practices in the production environment

 Governance best practices

-1. Avoid affecting end users to the maximum.
+1. Avoid affecting end users

-For instance this is absolutely applicable when performing maintenance or system tasks.
+This is absolutely applicable when performing maintenance or system tasks.
 For example:

 For LDAP synchronization, this is relevant when synchronizing more than 1000 users.

-2. Enforce continuous improvement while minimizing risks.
+2. Enforce continuous improvement while minimizing risks

 To approach continuous improvement with your Bizagi processes, consider classifying changes into these categories: